drashland/website-v2/docs/sinco/v3.x/1_getting_started/5_best_practices.md

 ## Close the Client Before Asserting

 We cannot know when you want to assert.
-If your assertion fails but you haven't called `.done()`, the test case will throw an error and the subprocess will never end.
-This isn't something we can address, it's down to the you.
+If your assertion fails but you have not called `.done()`, the test case will throw an error and the subprocess will never end.
+This is not something we can address -- it comes down to you.

 To combat this, you should close your client before any assertions (where possible):